The Crustacean C.A.R.E. Coalition was founded in 2006 and we are excited to re-launch it again in 2020!

 The Crustacean C.A.R.E. mission is to make accurate and easily accessible care information widespread by forming a network of websites that follow the C.A.R.E. principles.
 LHCOS will join chelipeds with other quality hermit crab care sites and form an internet island paradise for hermit crabs and their owners.
 This will make available an unlimited resource of knowledge for those dedicated to keeping healthy, happy hermit crabs.

-We want to strengthen our voice with respect to the products developed for hermit crab care and ensure pet stores and owners understand the proper care methods.
+We want to strengthen our voice with respect to the products developed for hermit crab care and ensure pet stores and owners understand the proper care methods required for hermit crab to thrive in captivity.
 We promote humane treatment of these animals to the world so there is less abuse and mistreatment due to the lack of proper care information.

 Our goal is to raise awareness about safe practices.
 The Say No to Painted Shells campaign is one example.
-In 2016, LHCOS/CSJ became the first hermit crab care exhibitor at a national pet expo.
+In 2016, LHCOS/CSJ began exhibiting at pet expos.
 With a crowd of 25,000 people we brought our message to the public in a big way.
-We returned to the expo in 2018 and we are schedule to exhibit at a local show in 2019 in addition to the national pet expo.
+We returned to the expo in 2018 and in 2019 we added a local monthly exotic pet show to our schedule.

 Our goal is to continue to use existing research on the Coenobita species to further our knowledge and improve our care practices.
 We reach out to researchers, biologists and students to gain access to valuable data and seek input.